03. The Signature Studies

 A specialized study in the architecture of light.

-Focus: The Architecture of Light and Tonal Separation
+Focus: Tonal Architecture and Separation

 A specialized immersion in the power of the monochrome frame, utilizing the specialized sensor of the Leica M11 Monochrom and legendary M-series lenses.

 The Discipline: By removing the distraction of color, we force a confrontation with pure form, texture, and visual weight.
-You will learn to calculate "Tonal Separation" in real-time—understanding how to use Amsterdam’s maritime light to define depth and volume.
-This is the study of "The Silver Record"—creating images that possess a timeless, archival gravity.
+You will learn to calculate Tonal Separation in real-time—understanding how to use Amsterdam’s unique maritime light to define depth and volume.
+This is the study of essential light and shadow—creating images that possess a timeless, archival gravity.

 “Jacob’s suggestions pushed me to change how I see the canal.
 I tend to get focused onto the details and try and draw all the bricks and either give up or end up with a detailed page that feels flat.
 Now, I am starting to see a few big shapes and tell stories, though I still catch myself wanting to add too much detail.”